disi-unibo-nlp/nlg-metricverse/README.md

 ## ✉ Contact
 Contact person: Giacomo Frisoni, [giacomo.frisoni@unibo.it](mailto:giacomo.frisoni@unibo.it).
-A research word conducted within the Department of Computer Science and Engineering, University of Bologna, Italy.
+This research work has been conducted within the Department of Computer Science and Engineering, University of Bologna, Italy.

 ## License